-POLICY CROSS-REFERENCE: IC:0003 Hand Hygiene Policy
+POLICY CROSS-REFERENCE: IC: 0003 Hand Hygiene Policy

 - 1. All jewelry must be removed from hands, wrists, and arms prior to entering the clean area. - 2.
 Commercial hand lotions should not be used when working in the clean area.
 Hand lotions have been shown to have a high microbial count. - 3.
-After gowning, place approximately 5ml of an alcohol based gel in the palm of hands.
-Rub hands and wrists until completely dry.
-Use of alcohol-based gel will eliminate the microbial flora on the skin, and will remain bactericidal to flora for 1 hour. - 4.
-Gloves will then be donned, covering the sleeve cuff of the gown.
-Prior to working, and every time a non-sterile surface is touched, the gloves will be cleaned with 70% isopropyl alcohol. - 5.
-Hand washing/sanitizing will reduce the microbial count, but the count will begin to increase with time.
+Hand washing/sanitizing will reduce the microbial count, but the count will Page 58 of 100 begin to increase with time.
 Therefore, every two hours personnel must discard used gloves, sanitize hands and re-glove.